natashaztarora/bioinformatics_workflow_bme307/docs/r_studio.md

 ### 3. Explore the `phyloseq` Object

-In this section we explore different `phyloseq` accessors to get familiar with the contents of our object.
+In this section we explore different phyloseq accessors to get familiar with the contents of our object.
+In case you want to get more info, you can enter “?phyloseq” to find out more.

 #### Inspect the three core tables